mdminhazulhaque/bits/_posts/2016/2016-03-20-ftp-daemon-management-script-for-osx.md

 categories: osx
 ---

 OS X comes with a handy, built-in FTP Server located at `/usr/libexec/ftpd` which can be easily started from commandline.
-I prefer it than `pureftpd` or `proftpd`.
+I prefer it to `pureftpd` or `proftpd`.

 But the fact is, the program doesn't print any error message or help message even if the arguments are not correct or there was an error starting the FTP server.
-So I ended up looking into Stackoverflow and found the right command to start the FTP server properly.
+So I ended up searching into Stackoverflow and found the right command to start the FTP server properly.
 I created a small script named `ftpd` that can start, stop and print the status of the FTP daemon.
 It looks like Ubuntu service scripts.
 Heh heh!

 Take a look at it.